Protection From Abuse Lawyers in Camp Hill, PA

 I was served with a PFA, what should I do?

-A PFA, whether temporary or final, prevents you from having ANY contact with the protected party, even incidental, can lead to an arrest, incarceration, and a criminal conviction.
+A PFA, whether temporary or final, prevents you from having ANY contact with the protected party.
+Even incidental interactions can lead to an arrest, incarceration, or criminal conviction.
 It is important to know your rights and to exercise those rights immediately.